-(1) The right to property and inheritance shall be guaranteed and protected by law.

-(2) Property shall be private and public.

-(3) Private property shall be inviolable.

-(4) The regime applying to the different units of state and municipal property shall be established by law.

-(5) Forcible expropriation of property in the name of state or municipal needs shall be effected only by virtue of a law, provided that these needs cannot be otherwise met, and after fair compensation has been ensured in advance.
+- (1) The right to property and inheritance shall be guaranteed and protected by law. - (2) Property shall be private and public. - (3) Private property shall be inviolable. - (4) The regime applying to the different units of State and municipal property shall be established by law. - (5) Forcible expropriation of property in the name of State or municipal needs shall be effected only by virtue of a law, provided that these needs cannot be otherwise met, and after fair compensation has been ensured in advance.

-(1) The state shall enjoy exclusive ownership rights over the underground resources; beaches and national thoroughfares, as well as over waters, forests and parks of national importance, and the natural and archaeological reserves established by law.

-(2) The state shall exercise sovereign rights in prospecting, developing, utilizing, protecting and managing the continental shelf and the exclusive off-shore economic zone, and the biological, mineral and energy resources therein.

-(3) The state shall exercise sovereign rights with respect to radio frequencies and the geostationary orbital positions assigned by international agreements to the Republic of Bulgaria.

-(4) A state monopoly shall be establishable by law over railway transport, the national postal and telecommunications networks, the use of nuclear energy, the manufacturing of radioactive products, armaments and explosive and powerful toxic substances.

-(5) The conditions and procedure by which the state shall grant concessions over units of property and licences for the activities enumerated in the preceding two paragraphs shall be established by law.

-(6) The state shall utilize and manage all the state's assets to the benefit of citizens and society.
+- (1) The State shall enjoy exclusive ownership rights over the underground resources; beaches and national thoroughfares, as well as over waters, forests and parks of national importance, and the natural and archaeological reserves established by law. - (2) The State shall exercise sovereign rights in prospecting, developing, utilizing, protecting and managing the continental shelf and the exclusive off-shore economic zone, and the biological, mineral and energy resources therein. - (3) The State shall exercise sovereign rights with respect to radio frequency spectrum and the geostationary orbital positions allocated by international agreements to the Republic of Bulgaria. - (4) A state monopoly shall be establishable by law over railway transport, the national postal and telecommunications networks, the use of nuclear energy, the manufacturing of radioactive products, armaments and explosive and powerful toxic substances. - (5) The conditions and procedure by which the State shall grant concessions over units of property and licences for the activities enumerated in the preceding two paragraphs shall be established by law. - (6) The State shall utilize and manage all the state's assets to the benefit of individual and society.

-(1) The economy of the Republic of Bulgaria shall be based on free economic initiative.

-(2) The state shall establish and guarantee equal legal conditions for economic activity to all citizens and corporate entities by preventing any abuse of a monopoly status and unfair competition, and by protecting the consumer.

-(3) All investments and economic activity by Bulgarian and foreign persons and corporate entities shall enjoy the protection of the law.

-(4) The law shall establish conditions conducive to the setting up of cooperatives and other forms of association of citizens and corporate entities in the pursuit of economic and social prosperity.
+- (1) The economy of the Republic of Bulgaria shall be based on free economic initiative. - (2) The State shall establish and guarantee equal legal conditions for economic activity to all citizens and legal entities by preventing any abuse of a monopoly status and unfair competition, and by protecting the consumer. - (3) All investments and economic activity by citizens and legal entities shall enjoy the protection of the law. - (4) The law shall establish conditions conducive to the setting up of cooperatives and other forms of association of citizens and legal entities in the pursuit of economic and social prosperity.

-The state shall establish conditions conducive to the balanced development of the different regions of the country, and shall assist the territorial bodies and activities through its fiscal, credit and investment policies.
+The State shall establish conditions conducive to the balanced development of the different regions of the country, and shall assist the territorial bodies and activities through its fiscal, credit and investment policies.

-(1) Land, as a chief national asset, shall enjoy particular protection on the part of the state and society.

-(2) Arable land shall be used for agricultural purposes only.
+- (1) Land, as a chief national asset, shall enjoy particular protection on the part of the State and society. - (2) Arable land shall be used for agricultural purposes only.
 Any change in purposes shall be allowed only in exceptional circumstances, when necessity has been proven, and on terms and by a procedure established by a law.

-(amend., SG 18/05, in force as of the date of entry into force of the Treaty concerning the Accession of the Republic of Bulgaria to the European Union) (1) Foreigners and foreign legal persons may acquire property over land under the conditions ensuing from Bulgaria's accession to the European Union, or by virtue of an international treaty that has been ratified, published and entered into force for the Republic of Bulgaria, as well as through inheritance by operation of the law.
+(amend., SG 18/05, in force as of the date of entry into force of the Treaty concerning the Accession of the Republic of Bulgaria to the European Union) (1) Foreigners and foreign legal entities may acquire property over land under the conditions ensuing from Bulgaria's accession to the European Union, or by virtue of an international treaty that has been ratified, promulgated and entered into force for the Republic of Bulgaria, as well as through inheritance by operation of the law.